Perk Perkins: Home

 James Dean Perkins, Perk to his friends...

-His popular, humorous and motivational newspaper column, The Smile Factor has been running every week since 2007 in the Nixa Xpress Newspaper, which has won several awards for excellence from the Missouri Newspaper Association.
+His popular, humorous and motivational newspaper column, The Smile Factor ran every week from 2007 to 2015 in the Nixa Xpress Newspaper, which has won several awards for excellence from the Missouri Newspaper Association.

 Click on the links above to read sample chapters of some of Perk's work!